 Those who are visiting will take pleasure in nurturing their senses, renewing their spirits, and rekindling their relationships – all the while basking in the warm hospitality we offer.

 Elk is about 3 hours north of the Golden Gate Bridge.
 Take US Highway 101 North to Cloverdale.
 Then take State Highway 128 West to State Highway 1 South.

 There is no fast lane – only slow and slower – on Highway 1 as it curls along the coast.
 When it edges into Elk, the pace becomes so relaxed that we give thanks for our good fortune to call the place “home.”

 First Was Cuffey's Cove

-It was settled in 1850 by two schooner shipmates, Frank Farnier and Nathaniel Smith, more often known as “Portuguese Frank” and “Nigger Nat” because of their origins.
+It was settled in 1850 by two schooner shipmates, Frank Farnier and Nathaniel Smith, more often known as “Portuguese Frank” and “Nat.”
 The town got its name from the Australian slang for a black person, “cuffey.”
 Frank and Nat were farmers, and are credited with producing the famous Cuffey’s Cove red potatoes.

 The homesteaders soon sold out to empire builders.
 One of them was James Kenney, an Irish immigrant.
 Kenney is credited with the growth and prosperity of the town.
 He had a vision of establishing a distribution point for railroad ties, shingles and produce to San Francisco.
 In partnership with John Kimball, a tie broker, railroad tie mills began to sprout up in Cuffey’s Cove.
 Shipping by land was arduous, so in 1868 Kenney constructed a wharf and chute system to transfer goods down the cliffs to the rocks below, where they were floated out to schooners waiting offshore.